MicrosoftDocs/azure-devops-docs/docs/test/mtm/guidance-mtm-usage.md

 Use the lightweight [Test &amp; Feedback browser extension](https://marketplace.visualstudio.com/items?itemName=ms.vss-exploratorytesting-web) to perform exploratory testing on your web applications.
 You can collect rich diagnostic data such as screen captures, screen recording, and image action logs using this extension.
 The extension also has the capability to capture page load data for your web applications.
-In the [!INCLUDE [test-hub-include-nolink](../_shared/test-hub-include-nolink.md)] you can view completed exploratory testing sessions and derive meaningful insights at team or individual level, and for a specific period.
+In [!INCLUDE [test-hub-include-nolink](../_shared/test-hub-include-nolink.md)] you can view completed exploratory testing sessions and derive meaningful insights at team or individual level, and for a specific period.

-To explore your desktop applications, you can use the Exploratory Test Runner client in Microsoft Test Manager by launching it from the [!INCLUDE [test-hub-include-nolink](../_shared/test-hub-include-nolink.md)].
+To explore your desktop applications, you can use the Exploratory Test Runner client in Microsoft Test Manager by launching it from [!INCLUDE [test-hub-include-nolink](../_shared/test-hub-include-nolink.md)].

 **Comparison of
 [exploratory testing with the Test &amp; Feedback extension](../perform-exploratory-tests.md)